MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for weapons.
 Weapons-2 costs 40 scrap, so 1-power weapons are particularly helpful early on.

+When completely safe, destroy systems for surrender offers (as low as 2 hull).

 Remember to use the airlocks on clone bay and shields!
 They are hard to see.

-Mantis and Human are the strongest and safest boarding party (Zoltan bombing is cute but ineffective).
+Mantis and Human are the strongest and safest boarding party (Zoltan bombing is more cute than effective).
 Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, ion-proof one shield layer entirely, or "de-ionise" shields even when you have multiple layers.

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.